zicco99/Serverless-Framework-Bootcamp-Proj/theory/serverless-framework.md

 # Introduction to the Serverless Framework

 The Serverless Framework is a robust open-source tool designed to streamline the creation, deployment, and management of cloud-native applications.
 By abstracting away the complexities of server infrastructure management, the Serverless Framework enables developers to concentrate on writing business logic rather than handling the underlying servers.
-This approach is powered by a cloud computing model known as Function as a Service (FaaS), which treats individual functions as the primary building blocks of an application.
+This approach is powered by a cloud computing model known as **Function as a Service (FaaS)**, which treats individual functions as the primary building blocks of an application.

 ## What is FaaS (Function as a Service)?

-Function as a Service (FaaS) is a cloud computing paradigm that allows developers to deploy and run individual functions in the cloud.
+**Function as a Service (FaaS)** is a cloud computing paradigm that allows developers to deploy and run individual functions in the cloud.
 Each function is a small, discrete piece of code that performs a specific task and is triggered by events such as HTTP requests, database changes, or messaging queue updates.
 Key features of FaaS include:

-### 1. Event-Driven Execution: Functions are executed in response to specific events, which can range from HTTP requests to changes in cloud storage.
+### 1. Event-Driven Execution

+Functions are executed in response to specific events, which can range from HTTP requests to changes in cloud storage.

-### 2. Automatic Scaling: The cloud provider automatically scales the functions based on demand, ensuring that they handle the incoming load efficiently without manual intervention.
+### 2. Automatic Scaling

+The cloud provider automatically scales the functions based on demand, ensuring that they handle the incoming load efficiently without manual intervention.

-### 3. Cost Efficiency: You pay only for the compute time your functions use, as opposed to maintaining and paying for idle server capacity.
+### 3. Cost Efficiency

+You pay only for the compute time your functions use, as opposed to maintaining and paying for idle server capacity.

-### 4. No Server Management: The cloud provider takes care of server provisioning, patching, and maintenance, allowing you to focus solely on writing code.
+### 4. No Server Management

+The cloud provider takes care of server provisioning, patching, and maintenance, allowing you to focus solely on writing code.
 ## Example of a `serverless.yml` File

 The `serverless.yml` file is the core configuration file in a Serverless Framework project.
 It defines your service's functions, the events that trigger them, and any additional resources needed.
 Below is a basic example: